Layr-Labs/hokulea/README.md

 [documentation](./docs/README.md) is also applicable for other integrations, and pay special attention on the trust assumption on certain data structure.

 ## EigenDA proxy configuration
-Hokulea relies on eigenda proxy for fetching preimage values, including `recency_window`, `cert_validity` and `encoded_payload`.
-For cert validity and encode payload, the preimage comes from proxy and is verified later, whereas the recency window value is set in hokulea directly.
-However, the proxy maintains its own recency_window to process the eigenda blob derivation.
-For all trustless integrations, this number must be kept consistent on every proxy run by `op-node`s.
+Hokulea relies on eigenda proxy for fetching preimage values, including `cert_validity` and `encoded_payload`.
+For cert validity and encode payload, the preimage comes from proxy and is verified later, whereas the recency window value is derived from hokulea directly.

-Currently, each rollup is free to choose the `recency_window` value, and it determines the staleness of AltDA commitments (DA certificates).
-If a DA Certificate is stale based on the recency value, it is dropped from the derivation pipeline.
-For more info see our [spec](https://layr-labs.github.io/eigenda/integration/spec/6-secure-integration.html#1-rbn-recency-validation).
-We recommend it be set to the `seq_window_size` from the rollup config.

-Currently on proxy, the recency window is set to 0 by default, which ignores any recency check entirely.
-If recency is configured to some other value (like `seq_window_size`), the following components need to share the same value or history of values
-- when starting the hokulea host, by setting `recency_window`
-- and implementing `RecencyWindowProvider` trait
-- ensure all proxy are using the same recency config

-To prevent misconfiguration, hokulea has required user to enter the `recency_window` which would be checked against the implementation of `RecencyWindowProvider` trait when creating the hokulea ELF file.
-If the provided host argument is different from the `RecencyWindowProvider` implementation, the proving system would abort.
-There is planned work on proxy to expose its public config, such that all proxy users (like hokulea host) can retrieve the `recency window` from the proxy.
+In hokulea both V2 and V3 have set recency window default to 0.
+For V4, if the `offchain_derivation_version` is `0`, the recency window is 48hours.

 ## Local Manual Testing